How To Write a Sign Language, Part 2: Projectional Systems

 The Si5S-SLwrite family has a somewhat storied history.
 They are similar to Sutton Signwriting in that they use simplified depictions of hands, bodies and movements - but they simplify them even further for ease of writing.

 Si5S was initially made by Robert Arnold in a thesis.
 It was made somewhat as a response to Sutton Signwriting, but with many efficiencies.
-It even includes some logograms, which are used as a form of shortcut.
+Si5S found a lot of success early on - with many workshops popping up to teach it, and adoption for a brief period by Gallaudet university.
+Additionally Si5S has been adapted to Japanese Sign Language (nihon-shuwa).

 Si5S